-The three other major reforms impacting upon agriculture during the late 1990s and early 2000s were (a) the reforms of marketing institutions, (b) changes to labour policy, and (c) the post-apartheid land reform initiatives, although, as was the case with New Zealand, the general macroeconomic changes such as reforms of the financial sector must also be considered.
+4 The issue of tariffs is addressed in more detail later, where it is shown that unilateral reductions during this period went beyond any mandatory requirements imposed by the WTO under the Uruguay Round outcome 5 Note that most of these TRQ rates are set at 20% of the WTO bound rates, and in general appear not to act as a major constraint to imports in these products. early 2000s were (a) the reforms of marketing institutions, (b) changes to labour policy, and (c) the post-apartheid land reform initiatives, although, as was the case with New Zealand, the general macroeconomic changes such as reforms of the financial sector must also be considered.
 The Marketing of Agricultural Products Act of 1996 substantially reduced state intervention in the marketplace and therefore market prices of agricultural commodities6.
 In 1970 there were 23 Control Boards administering the different schemes under the old regime; by 1998 these Boards had ceased to exist and their assets transferred to new Industry Trusts that exist to handle common-property aspects such as the administration of statutory levies for research, information provision and administration.
-Sugar trading was also liberalised, although there are residual controls that include intra-SADC trading in sugar, single-channel exporting and allocations for the domestic market that includes an ability to divide proceeds between growers and millers, and it is these controls that contribute to a large share of the total agricultural PSE in South Africa.
-This sugar market and its associated potential access to global markets is discussed later in the report, as it seems to be the main sector that can benefit strongly from international agricultural trade liberalisation through the Doha Round.
+Sugar trading was also liberalised, although there are residual controls that include intra-SADC trading in sugar, single-channel exporting and allocations for the domestic market that include an ability to divide proceeds between growers and millers, and it is these controls that contribute to a large share of the total agricultural PSE in South Africa.
+This sugar market and its associated potential access to global markets is discussed later in the paper, as it seems to be the main sector that can benefit strongly from international agricultural trade liberalisation through the Doha Round.
 There may well be an argument for keeping these controls in such a case.

-Until the 1980s, farm workers in South Africa had almost no legal protection of their rights to organize and to basic conditions of employment, etc. The Agricultural Labour Act, No 147 of 1993, addressed this shortcoming to some extent, but it was only after 1994 that farm worker rights were brought in line with workers elsewhere in the economy.
+Until the 1980s, farm workers in South Africa had almost no legal protection of their rights to organise and to basic conditions of employment, etc. The Agricultural Labour Act, No 147 of 1993, addressed this shortcoming to some extent, but it was only after 1994 that farm workers' rights were brought in line with workers elsewhere in the economy.
 Henceforth, the four major labour laws in South Africa, including the Labour Relations Act (1995), the Basic Conditions of Employment Act (1997), the Skills Development Act (1998) and the Employment Equity Act (1998), also applied to the agricultural sector.
 One consequence was the adoption of a minimum wage, differentiated by region, for farm workers some four years ago.
 There is some evidence that this, and related legislation such as the Extension of Security of Tenure Act, have resulted in a decline in permanent employment in agriculture, and a substitution of permanent workers by seasonal and temporary workers.
+Despite the well-formulated land reform policy and well-funded land reform [.]
+6 This followed a decade of deregulation within the framework of the Marketing Act of 1968.